meetulr/Recurrence-Plan/README.md

 ## What do we need?
 1. The functionality to create recurring events.
-2. The functionality to implement custom recurring patterns, like top calendar apps out there.
+2. The functionality to have custom recurrence patterns, like top calendar apps out there.
 3. The functionality to update and delete:
     - a single instance of the recurring pattern.
     - this and the future instances.